-Service Director of Equalities Diversity and Inclusion Policy, Insight and Equalities, Diversity and Inclusion Change Head of Service Refugee Settlement Schemes/Controlling Migration/Monitoring of Communities and the dispersed asylum programme/Homes for Ukraine scheme Wellbeing and anoportion programmer contains contains Executive Director of Children, Young Ensure Equitable and Inclusive Lifelong Learning for all.
-Work with headteachers, school governors and academy People & Families sponsors and principals to support and drive for high (Statutory DCS) educational standards for all children and young people, paying particular attention to the most disadvantaged Coming Director of groups.
-Service Director of Lead for Education, inclusion, pupil welfare, transition Education and Skills SEND Strategy Children and Voung Beenle with Special Educational Needs and SKIIIS Children and Young People with Special Educational Needs and Disability (SEND) Virtual School for Children Looked After, Children in Need (CIN) and children with a social worker Language Support English as an Additional Language and Gypsy, Roma and Traveller Services School Governor Support School Forum International Partnership Developments Education, Standards and Effectiveness All age Education and Skills Education Psychology Standing Advisory Council on Religious Education (SACRE) Education Provision, Post 16, secondary, primary, junior, infants, special schools and alternative provision All age sufficiency and place planning - School admissions and childcare sufficiency and post 16 placements 0-25 Skills and post 16 Education and Careers Enterprise Adult and Family Learning Strategic Partnership lead for Inclusion Autism, and Social Interaction and Communication Education and Training Service (ASCETS) Initial Teacher Training (ITT) Accountable Body Hearing and Visual Impairment Services Behaviour Support Attendance and Education Welfare Joint Strategic Improvement and Performance Education Safeguarding Remake Learning Learning City Developments
+Service Director of Equalities Diversity and Inclusion Policy, Insight and Equalities, Diversity and Inclusion Change Head of Service Refugee Settlement Schemes/Controlling Migration/Monitoring of Communities and the dispersed asylum programme/Homes for Ukraine scheme Wellbeing and and programmer and a second a second and Executive Director of Children, Young Ensure Equitable and Inclusive Lifelong Learning for all.
+Work with headteachers, school governors and academy People & Families sponsors and principals to support and drive for high (Statutory DCS) educational standards for all children and young people, paying particular attention to the most disadvantaged Comico Director of groups.
+Service Director of Education and Lead for Education, inclusion, pupil welfare, transition SEND Strategy Skills Children and Young People with Special Educational Needs and Disability (SEND) Virtual School for Children Looked After, Children in Need (CIN) and children with a social worker Language Support English as an Additional Language and Gypsy, Roma and Traveller Services School Governor Support School Forum International Partnership Developments Education, Standards and Effectiveness All age Education and Skills Education Psychology Standing Advisory Council on Religious Education (SACRE) Education Provision, Post 16, secondary, primary, junior, infants, special schools and alternative provision All age sufficiency and place planning - School admissions and childcare sufficiency and post 16 placements 0-25 Skills and post 16 Education and Careers Enterprise Adult and Family Learning Strategic Partnership lead for Inclusion Autism, and Social Interaction and Communication Education and Training Service (ASCETS) Initial Teacher Training (ITT) Accountable Body Hearing and Visual Impairment Services Behaviour Support Attendance and Education Welfare Joint Strategic Improvement and Performance Education Safeguarding Remake Learning Learning City Developments